-McMaster offers financial aid to eligible students, as well as a number of scholarships and bursaries specifically for Aboriginal learners.
+McMaster offers financial aid to eligible students, as well as many scholarships and bursaries specifically for Indigenous students.

 Scholarships and Bursaries

 Financial aid is available to you through scholarships, bursaries, government loans and Indigenous-specific scholarships and awards.

 The following awards are available at McMaster:

 - The Adella Margaret Bragg Scholarship is an in-course scholarship awarded to a female student who is from the Six Nations of the Grand River territory and who is entering a full-time undergraduate degree.
 The value is $12,000 ($3,000 each year).

 - The Marjorie Anderson Financial Award for Indigenous Students is awarded to Indigenous students who self-identify as Inuit or First Nations from Six Nations of the Grand River or Mississauga of the Credit and are entering a full-time undergraduate degree.
 The value is $80,000 ($20,000 each year).

 - The Access Award helps academically qualified students from under-represented groups find pathways to higher education.
 Up to $25,000 is awarded per year toward tuition and other costs associated with attending McMaster.
 Email Celeste Licorish for more information.

 - The Indigenous Student Bursary is an in-course bursary that supports self-identified First Nations, Métis or Inuk (Inuit) students.